MarketSquare/robotframework-browser/README.md

 ## Testing
 There are both unit tests written with pytest and acceptance test written with Robot Framework.
 These can be run manually with `make utest` and `make atest`.
+To run continuously pytests in a watch mode `make utest-watch`.
-To rerun failed tests you can use `make test-failed`
-The tests are also executed in a prepush hook.
+To rerun failed tests you can use `make test-failed` The tests are also executed in a prepush hook.

 ## Running tests in docker container